| |

 Can I bake these into bars or cookies?

 Yes.
-You can press the batter into a lined pan and bake at 325°F for 12–15 minutes for soft bars, but they are best served no bake.
+Press the batter into a lined pan and bake at 325°F for 12-15 minutes for soft bars.
+That said, the no-bake version has the best fudgy texture.

 Are these safe to eat like brownie batter?

-Yes, there are no raw eggs; everything is safe to eat straight from the bowl.
+Yes, these no bake cottage cheese brownie bites are completely egg-free, so everything is safe to eat straight from the bowl.

-Greek yogurt can work, but it has a tangier flavor and may require a bit more oat flour to firm up.
+Greek yogurt can work, but it has a tangier flavor and a thinner consistency, so you’ll likely need extra oat flour to firm up the batter.
+Cottage cheese gives the best fudgy result.

 You May Also Like